FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_mlrsearch_tests.rst

 Multiple Loss Ratio search (MLRsearch) tests use an optimized search algorithm implemented in FD.io CSIT project.
-MLRsearch discovers any number of loss ratio loads in a single search.
+MLRsearch discovers any number of conditional throughputs in a single search.

 Two loss ratio goals are of interest in FD.io CSIT, leading to Non-Drop Rate (NDR, loss ratio goal is exact zero) and Partial Drop Rate